cloudwego/kitex/README_en.md

 # CloudWeGo-Kitex
 Kitex [kaɪt'eks] is a Golang-based, scalable and performant RPC framework that can help developers build microservices.
-As more and more organizations are now choosing Golang, if you have requirements for microservice performance and want to do some customization, Kitex will be a good choice.
+As more and more organizations are now choosing Golang, if you need high-performance microservices and want to do some customization, Kitex will be a good choice.

 ## Basic Features

-- **High performance**
+- **High Performance**

-Kitex supports [Netpoll](https://github.com/cloudwego/netpoll), a self-developed high-performance network library, which has significant performance advantages over go net.
+Kitex supports [Netpoll](https://github.com/cloudwego/netpoll), a self-developed high-performance network library, which has significant performance advantages over [go net](https://pkg.go.dev/net).

 - **Scalability**

 Kitex provides more extension interfaces and default extension implementations.
 Developers can also customize extensions according to their own needs (please refer to the framework extension section below).

-- **Multi-message protocol**
+- **Multi-message Protocol**

 Kitex is designed to be extensible to support multiple RPC messaging protocols.
 The initial release contains support for **Thrift**, **Kitex Protobuf** and **gRPC**, in which Kitex Protobuf is a Kitex custom Protobuf messaging protocol with a protocol format similar to Thrift.
 Kitex also supports developers extending their own messaging protocols.

-- **Multi-transport protocol**
+- **Multi-transport Protocol**

 For service governance, Kitex supports **TTHeader** and **HTTP2**.
 TTHeader can be used in conjunction with Thrift and Kitex Protobuf; HTTP2 is currently mainly used with the gRPC protocol, and it will support Thrift in the future.

-- **Multi-message Type*
+- **Multi-message Type**

 Kitex supports **PingPong**, **one-way**, and **two-way Streaming**.
 Among them, One-way currently only supports Thrift protocol, two-way Streaming only supports gRPC, and Kitex will support Thrift's two-way Streaming in the future.